SalomePlatform/jobmanager/doc/resource.rst

 **protocol**               Yes              Network protocol to use for creating connections
                                             (ssh or rsh).
 **username**               Yes              User login on the computer.
-**batch**                  Yes              Type of batch manager installed in the resource.
-Use *ssh* if
+**Batch Manager**          No               Type of batch manager installed in the resource.
+Use *None*
-                                            the resource is a single computer.
+                                            if the resource is a single computer.
+Some batch managers are indicated with "limited support".
+This means that their support in JOBMANAGER is either new and experimental or old and obsolete.
+In both cases, they have not been fully validated in this version and thus can be buggy or even not work at all.
 **iprotocol**              Yes              Internal protocol to use on a cluster (i.e. the command used
                                             to launch processes on other nodes of the cluster).
 **mpiImpl**                No               MPI implementation to use.